JCPenney Closing 138 Stores Delayed After Outpouring Of Customer Support

-Earlier this month JCPenney announced 138 store across the country would be closing by June.
+Earlier this month JCPenney announced 138 stores across the country would be closing by June.
 Shoppers eager to save their local store came out in droves at multiple locations and appear to have halted, at least temporarily, the store closures.
 The nationwide retail chain celebrated its 115th anniversary earlier this month.

 The JCPenney store closures, if all are shuttered as previously announced, will impact approximately 5,000 employees.
 Liquidation sales were slated to begin on April 17, but due to the outpouring of support from shoppers, the going out of business sales have been delayed until May 22, CNBC reports.
 JCPenney stores will now be closing at the end of July instead of in June, according to company officials.